luisa-mao/voronoi_global_planner/README.md

 - list of lidars, compare oldest to most recent, throw away old scans if mean/median doesn't agree
     - figure out the heuristic for this

+- given came_from find, how sharp the path would be if adding the next neighbor

 ## Tunable Params:
 - spline coefficient
 - priority of similar path (to solve path switching)